Hamamatsu: Geography

 Hamamatsu is 260 km southwest of Tokyo.

 Hamamatsu consists of a flat plain and the Mikatahara Plateau in the south, and a mountainous area in the north.
 It is roughly bordered by Lake Hamana to the west, the Tenryū River to the east, and the Pacific Ocean to the south.

 Climate

-The climate in southern Hamamatsu has a humid subtropical climate with cool to mild winters with little snowfall; however, it is windy in winter because of the dry monsoon called Enshū no Karakaze, which is unique to the region.
+Southern Hamamatsu has a humid subtropical climate with cool to mild winters with little snowfall; however, it is windy in winter because of the dry monsoon called Enshū no Karakaze, which is unique to the region.
 The climate in northern Hamamatsu is much harsher because of foehn winds.
-Summer is hot with the highest temperature often exceeds 35 degrees in the Tenryu-ku area, while it snows in winter.
+Summer is hot with the highest temperature often exceeding 35 C in the Tenryu-ku area, while it snows in winter.